multiscript/multiscript.github.io/docs/index.md

 Click this button to adjust various settings specific to this plan file.

 ## **F** - Start
-Click this button to begin generating the output files.
+Click this button to execute the plan, which will generate the output files.